What Happened to the Student Activists who Challenged Racism, Antisemitism, and Political Repression?

 She became a youth secretary for the Fellowship of Reconciliation, which was committed to nonviolence and interracial work.

 As a student, Kahn chaired the first All-University Council Committee on Negro Discrimination, which recommended the integration of University dormitories in 1935.
 He supported that position as a student member of the Board of Regents.
-He was a chemist by training, and received an undergraduate and master’s degree in chemistry from the University of Minnesota in the late 1930s.
+He was a chemist by training and received an undergraduate and master’s degree in chemistry from the University of Minnesota in the late 1930s.
 He worked on housing and civil rights for his entire life.
-In the 1940s and 1950s, he was chairman of the Minneapolis Housing Association and the Mayor’s Advisory Committee on Housing, as well as serving on the Mayor’s Commission on Human Rights.
+In the 1940s and 1950s, he was chairman of the Minneapolis Housing Association and the Mayor’s Advisory Committee on Housing in addition to serving on the Mayor’s Commission on Human Rights.
 Kahn was also a board member of the Jewish Community Relations Council.

 Garland D. Kyle

 As a student, Kyle led the effort to integrate the “International House,” where he was assigned to live.
 Kyle came to the University with both an undergraduate and master’s degree, seeking his PhD in mathematics.
-Having already traveled to 43 states, Kyle was astonished at the segregationist practices of the university administration.
+Having already traveled to 43 states, Kyle was astonished at the segregationist practices of the University administration.
 After leaving to serve as a civil servant in the Navy during WWII, Kyle returned to Minnesota and graduated in 1947.
-He went on to a long career as a Professor of Mathematics and Dean of the Mathematics and Physics in the Department of the University of Arkansas at Pine Bluff, a historically Black university (formerly Arkansas Agricultural, Mechanical and Normal College).
+He went on to a long career as a Professor of Mathematics and Dean of the Department of Mathematics and Physics at the University of Arkansas at Pine Bluff, a historically Black university (formerly Arkansas Agricultural, Mechanical and Normal College).
 Today, the Kountz-Kyle Science Hall stands on the campus in his honor.

-As a student, Lee Loevinger was part of the group that led anti-drill and anti-war activism.
+As a student, Lee Loevinger was part of the group that led the opposition to mandatory ROTC on campus and antiwar activism in the early 1930s.
 He chaired the student Board of Publication that oversaw the Minnesota Daily at a time when the student newspaper was critical of the University administration and strongly favored student activism.
-Loevinger was a member of the Jacobins.
-He graduated from the University of Minnesota in 1933, and from the Law School in 1938.
-He joined the Navy in 1942, and served in North Africa and Europe.
-After the war he worked as an attorney, and was appointed an Associate Justice of the Minnesota Supreme Court, where he served for one year.
+Loevinger was a member of the Jacobins, a group of student activists who were involved in student government, journalism, and antiwar activism.
+He graduated from the University of Minnesota in 1933 and from the Law School in 1938.
+He joined the Navy in 1942 and served in North Africa and Europe.
+After the war, he worked as an attorney and was appointed an Associate Justice of the Minnesota Supreme Court, where he served for one year.
 In 1961, he became an Assistant Attorney General in the Antitrust Division of Robert Kennedy’s Justice Department.
 After nine years on the Federal Communications Commission, he went into private practice.

 Norman P. Lyght